-- The Student Code of Conduct, supported by Education Code Section 60041(b), prohibits the unlawful possession, use, or distribution of illicit drugs and/or alcohol by students on its property or as part of any of its activities. - Information regarding applicable legal sanctions under local, State, and Federal law for the unlawful possession or distribution of illicit drugs and/or alcohol is available to all students through the Yuba College Campus Police Department, the Yuba College Campus Wellness Center, the Office of Student Support Services or the President's Office. - Educational materials regarding health risks associated with the use of illicit drugs and the abuse of alcohol are made available to all students through the Wellness Center.
-More in-depth information is available through the Chemical Dependency Program courses. - Information regarding resources for drug or alcohol counseling and treatment are available through the Wellness Center. - The office of the Vice President of Academic and Student Services will keep records of all disciplinary actions and evaluate consistency of all enforcement.
+- The Student Code of Conduct, supported by Education Code Section 60041(b), prohibits the unlawful possession, use, or distribution of illicit drugs and/or alcohol by students on its property or as part of any of its activities. - Information regarding applicable legal sanctions under local, State, and Federal law for the unlawful possession or distribution of illicit drugs and/or alcohol is available to all students through the Yuba College Campus Police Department, the Yuba College Student Health Clinic, the Student Services Department or the President's Office.

+- Educational materials regarding health risks associated with the use of illicit drugs and the abuse of alcohol are made available to all students through the Student Health Clinic.
+More in-depth information is available through the Chemical Dependency Program courses. - Information regarding resources for drug or alcohol counseling and treatment are available through the Student Health Clinic.. - The Office of the Vice President of Academic and Student Services will keep records of all disciplinary actions and evaluate consistency of all enforcement.